KipCollo/ToolsCorn/DevOps/Cloud/AWS/Readme.md

 In Amazon Web Services (AWS), the concept of 'Shared Responsibility' pertains to the distribution of security and compliance responsibilities between AWS and the user/client.
 Under this model, AWS is responsible for the security "of" the cloud — including the infrastructure, hardware, software, networking, and facilities that run AWS cloud services.
 On the other hand, the user is responsible for security "in" the cloud — this includes managing and configuring the customer-controlled services, protecting account credentials, and securing customer data.
 This shared model aims to lessen operational burden for users and provide flexible security controls.

+Security and Compliance is a shared responsibility between AWS and the customer.
+This shared model can help relieve the customer’s operational burden as AWS operates, manages and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the service operates.
+The customer assumes responsibility and management of the guest operating system (including updates and security patches), other associated application software as well as the configuration of the AWS provided security group firewall.

+`AWS responsibility “Security of the Cloud”` - AWS is responsible for protecting the infrastructure that runs all of the services offered in the AWS Cloud.
+This infrastructure is composed of the hardware, software, networking, and facilities that run AWS Cloud services.

+`Customer responsibility “Security in the Cloud”` – Customer responsibility will be determined by the AWS Cloud services that a customer selects.
+This determines the amount of configuration work the customer must perform as part of their security responsibilities.

+1. Inherited Controls – Controls which a customer fully inherits from AWS.- Physical and Environmental controls
+2. Shared Controls – Controls which apply to both the infrastructure layer and customer layers, but in completely separate contexts or perspectives.
+In a shared control, AWS provides the requirements for the infrastructure and the customer must provide their own control implementation within their use of AWS services.
+Examples include:
+   1. Patch Management – AWS is responsible for patching and fixing flaws within the infrastructure, but customers are responsible for patching their guest OS and applications.
+   2. Configuration Management – AWS maintains the configuration of its infrastructure devices, but a customer is responsible for configuring their own guest operating systems, databases, and applications.
+   3. Awareness & Training - AWS trains AWS employees, but a customer must train their own employees.

+3. Customer Specific – Controls which are solely the responsibility of the customer based on the application they are deploying within AWS services.
+Examples include:
+    Service and Communications Protection or Zone Security which may require a customer to route or zone data within specific security environments.

+Applying the AWS Shared Responsibility Model in Practice:- Once a customer understands the AWS Shared Responsibility Model and how it generally applies to operating in the cloud, they must determine how it applies to their use case.
+Customer responsibility varies based on many factors, including the AWS services and Regions they choose, the integration of those services into their IT environment, and the laws and regulations applicable to their organization and workload.

 ## Well Architected Framework

 AWS Well-Architected Framework is a set of strategic guidelines provided by Amazon Web Services.
 It is designed to provide high-performing and resilient systems while maintaining cost efficiency.
 The framework divides the architectural best practices across six pillars which include operational excellence, security, reliability, performance efficiency, cost optimization and the sustainability.
 With this framework, you can assess and improve your cloud-based architectures and applications by leveraging AWS technologies.